Rodrick12123/amazon-clone/README.md

+**Note** This project was built purely for the purposes of learning.
+By no means is it intended to be used for commercial gain or any forms of malpractice.
 This project is still under development, so some pages may not be fully implemented.

 Most of this websites functionality is accessible through the cart logo located at the top-right of the navigation.